typed-ember/ember-cli-typescript/README.md

 ## Ember support

-ember-cli-typescript runs its test suite against the 2.4 LTS, the 2.8 LTS, the current release, the beta branch, and the canary branch.
+ember-cli-typescript runs its test suite against the 2.12 LTS, the 2.16 LTS, the 2.18 LTS, the current release, the beta branch, and the canary branch.
 It's also in active use in several large applications.
 Any breakage for upcoming releases *should* be detected and fixed ahead of those releases, but you can help us guarantee that by running your own Ember.js+TypeScript app with beta and canary turned on and let us know if you run into issues with upcoming Ember.js releases.

 ## Notes on `tsconfig.json`